gamefalor/keymasters-Keep/README.md

 latest update: 30-03-26

 Arcaea (AND + IOS)
-latest update: 31-05-26
+latest update: 25-06-26
-- Added c.s.q.n
-- Added Altersist
-- Added Cosmygyral
+- Registered pack: Virtual Singers (5 songs)
-- Added flexidefine
+- Added song: Sucromania
+- Added a few extra whitespaces to make future edits easier

 remember to use the Arcaea.txt if you wish to not have to test gen every time because it gives the stuff you have to copy paste